jsntv200/redant-home/_posts/2014-01-02-developing-12wbt-usa.md

 - ruby-on-rails
 - digital-products
 author: Ben Still
-description: We've been working on building the Michelle Bridges 12WBT platform in Australia for several years.
+content_sidebar: We've been working on building the Michelle Bridges 12WBT platform in Australia for several years.
 For the last few months we've been busy on a new, US version of the platform which launched this week.
 keywords: 12wbt
 image_small: "/assets/uploads/2014/mish-adelaide-finale-small.jpg"
 image: "/assets/uploads/2014/mish-adelaide-finale.jpg"
-excerpt_short: We've been working on building the Michelle Bridges 12WBT platform in Australia for several years.
+description: We've been working on building the Michelle Bridges 12WBT platform in Australia for several years.
 A shiny new US version of the platform which launched this week.
 tags: []